Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Background and Motivation

 \subsection{Adaptive user interfaces}

-The immediate point of contact between the user and their software is the UI.
-Therefore, it is crucial that users can easily communicate with the UI and understand the results provided by the UI \cite{Vogt2010}.
-The concept of making the UI design work for as many people as possible is promoted by several UI development methodologies, such as \emph{universal design} and \emph{design for all} \cite{Akiki2014}.
-However, a UI is not independent from its \emph{context of use} which is defined in terms of the user, platform, and environment \cite{Calvary2003}.
-Users demonstrate differences in a variety of dimensions, therefore given solutions might demand users to modify their behaviour and problem-solving techniques in order to use the UI \cite{Norcio1989}.
-Additionally, the prevalence of smartphones offers new and flexible ways to interact with information, and various wireless sensors for tracking physiological parameters offer new possibilities for collecting contextual information \cite{Vogt2010}.
-As a result of context diversity and emerging opportunities, UIs developed for the fixed context of use type may no longer be sufficient.
-The \emph{adaptation of the UI} provides a viable solution to contextual variability as it adapts to the context of use.
+The immediate point of contact between users and their software resides within the UI.
+Therefore, it is crucial that users can easily communicate with the UI and interpret UI outputs \citep{Vogt2010}.
+The notion of making UI design work for a broad spectrum of individuals is promoted by multiple UI development methodologies, such as \emph{Universal Design} \citep{mace1991accessible} and \emph{Design for All} \citep{stephanidis1997towards}.
+However, a UI is not independent of its \emph{context of use} which is defined in terms of the user, platform, and environment \citep{Calvary2003}.
+Due to the diverse nature of users, achieving universal solutions necessitates individuals to adjust their behaviour and problem-solving approaches to effectively engage with the UI \citep{Norcio1989}.
+Additionally, the high prevalence of smartphone use offers new and flexible methods for interacting with information.
+This includes leveraging diverse wireless sensors that provide opportunities for collecting contextual data, such as physiological parameters \citep{Vogt2010}.
+As a result, a UI initially designed for a specific fixed context may no longer be sufficient.
+The \emph{adaptation of the UI} emerges as a plausible solution to address contextual variations, enabling seamless alignment within the context of use.